 Here’s us making the Kansas River crossing via the Topeka Avenue Bridge, near the site of the original Pappan’s Ferry crossing, some 160-odd years later:

-Distance to the Fort Kearny: In the game, pioneers would be on the trail for 250 miles before hitting Fort Kearny, Nebraska.
-In our car in 2011, it was 257 miles.
+Distance ahead to Fort Kearny: In the game, pioneers would be on the trail for 119 miles before hitting Fort Kearny, Nebraska.
+In our car in 2011, our route took us 279 miles, because we followed those pesky highways that have been put in place.
 However, based on the OT diaries we’ve read, we saw a dinosaur and the pioneers didn’t.
 Wait, what?
 Stay tuned!